Ultimate Motorcycle Insurance Guide

 No-Fault or PIP does not pay for pain and suffering like bodily injury liability coverage, which is called third-party insurance coverage.

-What does No-Fault (PIP) cover in a NY motorcycle policy?
+What does No-Fault (PIP) cover in a New York motorcycle policy?

-You will see No-Fault or PIP coverage on your New York motorcycle insurance policy because it is available to a pedestrian that is struck by your motorcycle.
+You will see No-Fault or PIP coverage on your New York motorcycle insurance policy because it is available to a pedestrian who is struck by your motorcycle.

 Who pays the medical bills for a motorcyclist or a passenger on a motorcycle injured in a motorcycle accident?

-The medical bills are paid by the motorcyclist’s health insurance.
-The passenger’s medical bills are paid by the passenger’s health insurance.
+The motorcyclist’s health insurance pays the medical bills.
+The passenger’s health insurance pays the passenger’s medical bills.
 If the motorcyclist was working at the time of the motorcycle accident, the medical bills are covered by workers’ compensation.

 Medical payments, also called “Med Pay”